WILLIAM-RUSMANA/Battleship-FP/README.md

 ## Running The Program
-To install battleship you need python 3, I recommend python 3.7 and above\n [here](https://www.python.org/downloads/).
+To install battleship you need python 3, I recommend python 3.7 and above.
+Download python [here](https://www.python.org/downloads/).

+Once you have python 3 or above, get the pygame libary by enter this command in the terminal `python -m pip install pygame`

+Next, clone this repository of download as zip file, which you can unzip using [7zip](https://www.7-zip.org/)
+![] (/assets)

 Lastly, all you need to run this program is to run the main.py file.